sgsaenger/vipster/INSTALL.md

 ./Vipster-Linux-x86_64.AppImage
 ```

-### QtVipster on macOS

-The macOS release is distributed as a regular .dmg file that you can install as usual.

 ## Build from source

-In order to compile Vipster, you need a working [cmake](https://cmake.org) installation.
+In order to compile Vipster, you need a working [cmake (>= 3.9)](https://cmake.org) installation.
 Your C++ compiler should support C++17.
-Vipster is tested against GCC and Clang.
+Vipster is tested against GCC (>=8) and Clang (>=4).
-So far, MSVC is not supported, please use MinGW if you are on Windows.
+So far, MSVC is not supported, please use MinGW (>=9) if you are on Windows (see [MSYS2](https://www.msys2.org)).

+### Dependencies

+Besides the toolchain and Qt for the desktop clients, vipster uses a few header-only libraries.
+Please see `external/README.md` for information about which target needs which library in which version.
+Some dependencies are supplied as git submodules.
+If they can or shall not be provided by the operating system, they can be provided in-tree via `git submodule update --init`.

 ### Qt-Frontend